 In the past year, Unyoked has been inundated by reservation requests from seclusion-seeking Sydneysiders.
 The cabin start-up’s two New South Wales locations currently have a waiting list of 4000.
-Now, Victorians, you can find two Unyoked cabins closer to home.
+Now, Victorians, you can find three Unyoked cabins closer to home.
 Yogie and Wal are each a manageable drive from Melbourne’s CBD.

 Twin brothers Chris and Cameron Grant are behind the cabin-stay company, which puts minimalist, architecturally designed houses on private land in the country or wilderness.

 “You jump in the car and drive less than two hours out of town,” says Chris.
 “Park the car and walk through some wilderness.
 Then you get to this peaceful area in the middle of the wild with no human elements.
 No cars, no power lines.
 You just hear quiet and see green.

 “You’ve got a tiny house there, with all the essentials: a comfy bed, a warm shower, a stove and big windows to bring the outside in.
 It encourages people to hop off their phones and computers and spend some time doing some of the simple things and the slow things.
 Cooking, relaxing and hiking.”